Agent Skills: Daily Knowledge Skill

 Purpose

 This skill manages the flow of knowledge into and out of Christopher's Knowledge Fabric — the structured system that underpins the entire Sentient AI Workforce.
-It has four operations: retrieving knowledge (FIND), routing knowledge to the right place (CLASSIFY), writing knowledge to that place (FILE), and extracting learnings from conversation (LEARN).
+It has three primary operations: retrieving knowledge (FIND), writing knowledge to the right place (FILE), and extracting learnings from conversation (LEARN).
+A fourth operation (CLASSIFY) exists as a lightweight informational query for when Christopher wants to know where something belongs without filing it.

 The Knowledge Fabric rests on three essential knowledge layers: